 Competing in a mature market

 As markets mature, competitors copy each other.
 It has become harder to be better with a definitive product win.
 Many brands have to play in the risky zone (in grey), which is the space where you and your competitor both meet the consumer’s needs in a relative tie.

 There are four ways you can win the risky zone:

-- Use your brand’s power in the market to squeeze out smaller, weaker brands.
+- First, use your brand’s power in the market to squeeze out smaller, weaker brands.

-- Be the first to capture that space to earn a reputation you can defend
+- Second, be the first to capture that space to earn a reputation you can defend

-- Win with innovation and creativity to make your brand seem unique
+- Next, you can win with innovation and creativity to make your brand seem unique

 Sadly, I always have to mention the dumb zone (in blue) where two competitors “battle it out” in the space consumers do not care.
 One competitor says, “We are faster,” and the other brand says, “We are just as fast.”
 No one bothered to ask the consumer if they care about speed.
 Both brands are dumb.